Virtual Libraries & Variants¶

 name is just an internal name to refer to the

-implementation, it does not correspond to any particular module like it does in
+implementation, it doesn’t correspond to any particular module like it does in

 the virtual library.